jediproject/generator-jedi/README.md

 ### Cache Busting

 The *release* and *master* build routines run a cache busting task.
 It adds to each file a hash on its name, and updates every fixed reference to those files so they point to the right version.
-After that it creates the file **version.json** that maps every original filename and their "hashed" version, so it's possible to load dynamic scripts while running the application using the *factory.getFileVersion* metho from the [ng-jedi-factory](https://github.com/jediproject/ng-jedi-factory) component.
+After that it creates the file **version.json** that maps every original filename and their "hashed" version, so it's possible to load dynamic scripts while running the application using the *factory.getFileVersion* method from the [ng-jedi-factory](https://github.com/jediproject/ng-jedi-factory) component.

-### Environinnt files
+### Environment files

-Eache module has a json file tinplate (*app/[module]/env/[module]-env.tpl.json*) with the environment variables or settings for the module, and a version of this file for each build environment (*app/[module]/env/[module]-env.[environment].json*) that should contain the right values for that environment.
-During build process the tinplate is parsed and the final file *[module]-env.json* is created having the values equals to the values on the corresponding environment file.
+Eache module has a json file template (*app/[module]/env/[module]-env.tpl.json*) with the environment variables or settings for the module, and a version of this file for each build environment (*app/[module]/env/[module]-env.[environment].json*) that should contain the right values for that environment.
+During build process the template is parsed and the final file *[module]-env.json* is created having the values equals to the values on the corresponding environment file.

 ### Using the generator